• Docs

 You can create a Cerberus primitive with the createCerberusPrimitive function.
 This is useful for creating components that have a specific recipe or style.

-All primitives created with any of the higher order functions it returns will also have the css and asChild props available.
+All primitives created with any of the higher order functions it returns will also have the factory props available.

 withNoRecipe

 Creates a Cerberus component with bare features and no recipe.
-It is the what cerberus function does under the hood.
+This is identical to using the cerberus function directly.

 const { withNoRecipe } = createCerberusPrimitive()